Skip to main content

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with at least one but not all of the components of Toileting.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with at least one but not all the components of Toileting.

-• Toilets independently but doing so results in a significant, negative health outcome and another person should be present to help with SOME of the components of the task.
+• Toilets independently but doing so results in a significant, negative health outcome and another person should be present to help with at least one but not all the components of Toileting.

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months and requires standby assistance* during the entire task of Toileting.
+• Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months AND requires standby assistance during the entire task of Toileting.

 INCONTINENCE